Firefox Promises Increased User Privacy

 Alternatives to Firefox

 - Chrome: Google Chrome is one of the most popular browsers in the world.
 The fact that it’s owned by Google is seen as a positive by some and a negative by others.
-It is a fast browser that has many great security and privacy tools, such as a password manager and cross-platform syncing.
-Of course, it’s also compatible with all of the Google tools, which can be a huge advantage for some users.
+I have come across a speedy web browser equipped with numerous excellent security and privacy features, like a password manager and cross-platform syncing.
+Moreover, it seamlessly integrates with all Google tools, which could be a significant benefit for certain users.

 - Opera: While Opera isn’t as popular as Firefox and Chrome it does have some features that you won’t find in any other browser, most notably, a built-in VPN.
 While it won’t get you access to out-of-market Netflix shows, it will encrypt your data and keep you anonymous while browsing.
 It also has a nice interface with visual tabs that have thumbnails of the page, fast browsing, and tons of extensions that can be added.